d-bl/MAE-gf/docs/counting-snow/index.md

 ...

-### Reading guide
+### Reading hints

-You can  use a vector editor (like Inkscape) to apply changes to the downloads.
+You can  use a vector editor (like Inkscape) to apply changes to the **downloads**.
-For example bend the straight lines into workable pair diagrams or make visible what is beyond the visible area.
+For example bend the straight lines into workable pair diagrams or show what is beyond the visible area.

-Some sets of permutations are provided as text, grouped by reflections.
+Some sets of permutations are provided as **text files**, grouped by reflections.
 Only the smallest number in each group is presented as a diagram.
 When you find a snowflake somewhere else, write down how the pairs reorder and look up the number in this list to identify the family.

-A Python [script](permutations.py) renders permutations of pairs changing positions and filter reflections.
+**A Python [script](permutations.py)** renders permutations of pairs changing positions and filter reflections.
 You can run (and modify) a script with various offline and online environments such as [online-python.com](https://www.online-python.com/) The output of the scripts is hacked into SVG documents mentioned/shown on this page.